Ircam-WAM/improtech-website/pages/Program.md

 Presentation and perfromance by percussionist & student laptop ensemble

 ####From OMAX to DYCI2
-Jérôme Nika (Ircam), Ken Deguernel (Inria), Rémi Fox (Saxophone)
+Jérôme Nika (Ircam), Ken Deguernel (Inria), Rémi Fox (Musician)
 From the  Omax improvisation software to the new DYCI2 project (Creative Dynamics of Improvised Interaction)
+Current musical improvisation systems are able to generate unidimensional musical sequences by recombining their musical contents.
+However, considering several dimensions (melody, harmony...) and several temporal levels are difficult issues.
+We propose to combine probabilistic approaches with formal language theory in order to better assess the complexity of a musical discourse, both from a multidimensional and multi-level point of view in the context of improvisation where the amount of data is limited.
+The methods proposed have been evaluated by professional musicians and improvisers during listening sessions.

 ####The djazz project
 Marc Chemillier	(EHESS)